KhanLewis/BATTLESHIPS-/README.md

 * Player can select size of playing board. image

-* count the number of turns you have taken
+* the game counts the number of turns you have taken
 * takes user input
-image
+* depending on the size of the board you choose will give you extra turns. for example if the board you chose was 8 by 8 then you will get 8 turns to find the oppenants ship. image

 * validations users input and checks for errors.